JuliaSeismo/SeisBase.jl/docs/DevGuides/formats.md

   + Expected code coverage: >95% on both Coveralls and CodeCov

 ## **Suggestions**
-* Import *SeisIO.Formats.formats* and add an appropriate description
+* Import *SeisBase.Formats.formats* and add an appropriate description
-* Once your reader works, change low-level file I/O to use *SeisIO.FastRead*
+* Once your reader works, change low-level file I/O to use *SeisBase.FastRead*
-* Use *SeisIO.BUF* for data I/O; see API below
+* Use *SeisBase.BUF* for data I/O; see API below

 ### Adding more formats
 Seismology alone has ~10^2 extant file formats; I cannot guess how many more are used by geodesy, volcanology, etc. Before adding support for another one, ask yourself if it's in widespread use.
 If not, ask yourself if this is a judicious use of your research time.